John Wayne Bobbitt Uncut: Production

 John Wayne Bobbitt's penis was amputated by his wife, Lorena Bobbitt, in 1993, but was surgically reattached.
 In 1994, Bobbitt met porn actor and director Ron Jeremy by chance at the Playboy Mansion.
 Bobbitt was attending a "Wet and Wild" party when he was approached by Jeremy about doing a small cameo speaking part in a pornographic film; Bobbitt was more interested in a starring role.
 He told Vanity Fair in 2018 that "A porno seemed like the best way to show my penis worked".

 The film includes a brief appearance by Lemmy from the band Motörhead.
 Jeremy has said that Lemmy also contributed the song "Under the Knife" to the film's soundtrack.

 The film had an invitation-only premiere on September 29, 1994, at the Academy of Motion Picture Arts and Sciences.
 Bobbitt nearly missed the premiere of his own film, because he had been sentenced to jail for domestic battery, but he was released pending an appeal of his conviction.

 Reception and legacy

-Film critic Owen Glieberman, writing for Entertainment Weekly, was one of the few mainstream critics to review the film.
-Glieberman notes that, "even by conventional porn standards, it's a pretty bad movie".
+Film critic Owen Gleiberman, writing for Entertainment Weekly, was one of the few mainstream critics to review the film.
+Gleiberman notes that, "even by conventional porn standards, it's a pretty bad movie".
 The Phoenix New Times published a review by Dewey Webb, who remarked on the film's "staggeringly cheesy tone", while at the same time noting the anticipated high interest of its release.
 In contrast, Gene Ross, writing in Adult Video News, gave it a four-N rating.
 Ross said the film was "destined to become XXX's all-time best seller".

 Even before shooting began, the Bobbitt porno flick received more mainstream attention than any adult film in recent memory.
 Non-hard-core clips from the epic have even appeared on national television, including CNN.